Walter Mangold Language Scholarships

 Choice of destination

 To meet the objectives of linguistic and cultural immersion expressed in the Trust Deed, it is expected that candidates will choose a destination university in a

 country where the language they wish to study is the first or official spoken language and the main language of

 Amount of scholarship

 The amount of each Language Scholarship offered by the Trust will vary depending on:

 - the duration of enrolment overseas; &

-Scholarship recipients must complete an Experience Report and a financial statement of expenditure to the Trustee on their return to Australia.
+On their return to Australia, scholarship recipients must complete an Experience Report and a financial statement of expenditure to the

 All enquiries: email@example.com